cubee-cb/linux-vr-compat/FEDORA-WiVRn-Envision.md

         - [Image from the LVRA Discord](https://discord.com/channels/1065291958328758352/1225819663024259082/1369754980457648148) + context.
         - If you store some of your mod data outside the instance, don't forget to ensure those paths are here too.
             - I accidentally removed mine, causing Distant Horizons to be unable to load or generate chunks and Figura to crash the game.
-- Seems to work almost perfectly out of the box.
-    - Controls, shaders, etc.
 - Full-body tracking (FBT):
     - XRizer does not currently support trackers, so native trackers are non-functional at time of writing. (by "native trackers", I mean ones passed through from Monado, such as Vives and SlimeVR via the SolarXR protocol)
         - Native trackers will probably work with Rin's experimental branch for XRizer.